Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 The nature of the construction of the triangulated Verdier quotient category is such that inclusions of full subcategories of abelian or exact categories need not induce fully faithful functors between their derived categories, generally speaking.
 Proving that, under various specific assumptions, the inclusion of a full subcategory into an abelian, exact, or homotopy category remains fully faithful after the passage to the derived categories is a nontrivial task.
 The results of the paper~\cite{PSch}, where the inclusions of the full subcategories of Noetherian or coherent objects into the ambient abelian categories of infinitely generated objects are considered, illustrate the observation that such functors between derived categories of the second kind tend to be fully faithful more often than for the conventional unbounded derived categories.
 Another (and more obvious) such illustration is provided by the inclusions of the full subcategories of projective or injective objects into an abelian or exact category.

 In this paper, we deal with derived categories of the second kind.
 So we leave aside the results about fully faithful inclusions of conventional unbounded derived categories provable by the method worked out in~\cite[Theorems~1.3 and~2.9, Corollaries~1.4 and~2.10]{Pmgm}, \cite[Theorem~6.4 and Proposition~6.5]{PMat}, and~\cite[Proposition~6.5]{Pper}.
 Instead, using the technique of~\cite[Section~1.5]{EP} and~\cite[Theorem~4.2.1]{Pweak} and following the approach of~\cite[Section~12]{Kel2} and~\cite[Section~A.2]{Pcosh}, we consider what we call \emph{self-resolving} (or \emph{self-coresolving}) subcategories in exact categories.
+We work with exact DG\+pairs $(\bE,\sK)$; here $\bE$ is an exact DG\+category playing the role of the DG\+category of (curved) DG\+modules, while the exact category $\sK$ plays the role of the category of graded modules over the underlying graded ring.

 In the context of exact DG\+categories or exact DG\+pairs, we show that the inclusion of a self-resolving subcategory induces a fully faithful functor between the absolute derived and the contraderived categories, while the inclusion of a self-coresolving subcategory induces fully faithful functors between the absolute derived and coderived categories.
 In the case when the exact subcategory is actually resolving or coresolving, it follows that the induced triangulated functor is a triangulated equivalence.
 This is the material of our Section~\ref{full-and-faithfulness-secn}.
 The particular case of its results described in~\cite[Proposition~A.3.1(b)]{Pcosh} has already found its uses in the context of so-called pseudo-coderived and pseudo-contraderived categories~\cite[Section~4]{PS2}, \cite[Section~1]{Pps}.
+See Theorems~\ref{full-and-faithfulness-main-theorem} and~\ref{contraderived-resolving-equivalence-theorem} for the full generality.

+It is a well-known fact that the theory of unbounded derived categories becomes simpler under the assumption of finite homological dimension of the abelian/exact category.
+The same applies to derived categories of the second kind, but there is a caveat pertaining to DG\+modules.
+Let us explain the situation, starting with the simpler case of complexes in exact categories.